"I hope Rajat is a big boy" - Gupta trial wiretap

 By Grant McCool

-NEW YORK Lawyers for insider-trading defendant Rajat Gupta on Tuesday played for jurors a 2008 wiretap of now-imprisoned hedge fund manager Raj Rajaratnam apparently confirming he deceived Gupta over a $10 million investment.
+NEW YORK, June 12 Lawyers for insider-trading defendant Rajat Gupta on Tuesday played for jurors a 2008 wiretap of now-imprisoned hedge fund manager Raj Rajaratnam apparently confirming he deceived Gupta over a $10 million investment.

 The issue is a key part of Gupta's defense to charges he illegally supplied stock tips to Rajaratnam.
 Gupta's lawyers rested their case in the U.S. District Court trial in New York after the wiretap was played.
 Closing arguments are scheduled for Wednesday.